-8. Conclusion
+11. Conclusion

 This report has dealt extensively with all the suggested formats for defining the 20-bit IPv6 Flow Label and finally has suggested a hybrid approach for efficiently defining the 20-bit IPv6 Flow Label.
 The emphasis of this work is to result into a practically acceptable specification that could be effectively used for a reasonably long period of time for implementing IPv6 Quality of Service that so far has been elusive in absence of a clear, verifiable and complete specification.
+A separate ID is under preparation specifically building upon these specifications so as to explicitly address the scalabilty issues related to the IPv6-Multicast-QoS.